• Skip to primary navigation

 My dough keeps springing back when I try to spread it.
 What should I do?

 If your dough springs back, it means the gluten needs to relax.
-Cover the dough and letting it rest in a warm place for five minutes.
+Cover the dough and let it rest in a warm place for five minutes.
 After this short rest, it should be much easier to spread to your desired thickness.

 Can this dough be used for things other than pizza?